ShinySaana/dual-secure-boot-guide/README.md

 cp rm_PK.auth PK.auth KEK.auth db.auth /efi/keys

 # Enroll your keys.
 Method will varies depending on your firmware.

 # /!\ Enroll your own PK *last*, as this action activates Secure Boot.
 # If the firmware complains about enrolling your own PK, enroll rm_PK.auth first to set Secure Boot in setup mode, then enroll PK.auth

+# /!\ On some systems, removing the OEM keys can break stuff.
+You can dump them if needed and sign them with your own keys as shown for the Microsoft's ones.

 # Example for x64 architecture with KeyTool
 sbsign --key db.key --cert db.crt --output /<some mounted FAT32 flash drive>/EFI/BOOT/BOOTX64.EFI /usr/share/efitools/efi/KeyTool.efi